chylex/Bark-Browser/README.md

 ## Windows Subsystem for Linux

-Run `wsl.sh` from a Debian-based WSL environment to quickly install Rust and CMake into WSL.
+Run `scripts/wsl.sh` from a Debian-based WSL environment to quickly install Rust and CMake into WSL.

 ## Docker